 Getting tired of repeating the same Quality Assurance manual tests every day?

-Here comes the geeky part.
+Warning, here comes the geeky part.

-Non-functional testing includes but is not limited to, performance testing, load testing, stress testing, usability testing, maintainability testing, reliability testing, and portability testing.
+Non-functional testing includes (but is not limited to) performance testing, load testing, stress testing, usability testing, maintainability testing, reliability testing, and portability testing.

 Software testing may also be required to meet contractual or legal requirements or industry-specific standards.